ck37/ck37r/README.md

     -   `parallelize` - starts a multicore or multinode parallel cluster.
 Automatically detects parallel nodes in a SLURM environment, which makes code work seemlessly on a laptop or a cluster.
     -   `stop_cluster` - stops a cluster started by `parallelize()`.
 -   **SuperLearner**
+    -   `auc_table` - table of cross-validated AUCs for each learner in an ensemble, including SE, CI, and p-value.
+Supports SuperLearner and CV.SuperLearner objects.
     -   `gen_superlearner` - create a SuperLearner and CV.SuperLearner function setup to transparently use a certain parallelization configuration.
     -   `cvsl_weights` - table of the meta-weight distribution for each learner in a CV.SuperLearner analysis.
     -   `cvsl_auc` - cross-validated AUC for a CV.SuperLearner analysis.
-    -   `cvsl_auc_table` - table of cross-validated AUCs for each learner in a SuperLearner ensemble, including SE, CI, and p-value.
-    -   `cvsl_plot_roc` - ROC plot with AUC for a CV.SuperLearner analysis.
+    -   `plot_roc` - ROC plot with AUC and CI for a SuperLearner or CV.SuperLearner object.
     -   `plot.SuperLearner` - plot risk estimates and CIs for a SuperLearner, similar to CV.Superlearner except without SL or Discrete SL.
-    -   `sl_auc_table` - table of cross-validated AUCs for each learner in a SuperLearner ensemble, including SE, CI, and p-value.
     -   `sl_stderr` - calculate standard error for each learner's risk in SL.
-    -   `sl_plot_roc` - ROC curve plot for one learner in an SL ensemble, plus AUC and CI.
     -   `SL.h2o_auto()` - wrapper for h2o's automatic machine learning system, to be added to SuperLearner.
     -   `SL.bartMachine2()` - wrapper for bartMachine, to be added to SuperLearner.
 -   **TMLE**